Sustainability with Environmental Sciences

 Third Year:

-In third year, you will participate in an international field course and have opportunities including an overseas exchange for one trimester and/or a substantial internship.
+You will participate in an international field course and have opportunities including an overseas exchange for one trimester and/or a substantial internship.
+Modules include:

 • Sustainability Field Trip